aiscriptdev/aiscript-docs/docs/blog/announcing-aiscript.md

 # Announcing AIScript and How I Built It

-I'm excited to share **AIScript**, a new programming language I've been developing over the past few months in collaboration with Claude.
+I'm excited to share **AIScript**, a new programming language I've been developing over the past few months.
 AIScript is designed specifically for web development in the AI era, with AI capabilities as first-class language features, and an intuitive route DSL and directive design.
 In my [Why AIScript](/blog/why-aiscript) post, I shared why I developed this new language; this post focuses on what AIScript is and how I developed it.

 ## What is AIScript?